aleurcelay/STAT545_participation/README.md

 # STAT545_participation

+Hello! :wave:

 This repo contains all my in-class exercises from the STAT 545 course.

-Exercises are divided by class numbers.
+All exercises are saved in the folders organized by class number.